Delacrobix/elasticsearch-exam-study-resources/Guido-Lena-Cota-exercises/model-data-into-elasticsearch.md

 {"index":{"_index":"hamlet_1","_id":3}}
 {"line_number":"1.2.1","speaker":"KING CLAUDIUS","text_entry":"Though yet of Hamlet our dear brothers death"}
 ```
-4. Create the index `hamlet_2` with one primary shard and no replicas.
+3. Create the index `hamlet_2` with:
+    1. one primary shard and no replicas.
-5. Add to `hamlet_2` a custom analyzer named `shy_hamlet_analyzer`, consisting of:
+    2. Add to `hamlet_2` a custom analyzer named `shy_hamlet_analyzer`, consisting of:
         1. a char filter to replace the characters "Hamlet" with "[CENSORED]"
         2. a tokenizer to split tokens on whitespaces and columns
         3. a token filter to ignore any token with less than 5 characters
-6. Define a mapping for the default type "_doc" of `hamlet_2`, so that
+    3. Define a mapping for `hamlet_2`, so that:
         1. the type has one field named `text_entry`
         2. `text_entry` is associated with the `shy_hamlet_analyzer` created in the previous step.
-7. Reindex the `text_entry` field of `hamlet_1` into `hamlet_2`
+4. Reindex the `text_entry` field of `hamlet_1` into `hamlet_2`
-8. Verify that documents have been reindexed to `hamlet_2` as expected - e.g., by searching for "censored" into the `text_entry` field.
+5. Verify that documents have been reindexed to `hamlet_2` as expected - e.g., by searching for "censored" into the `text_entry` field.

 ## Solutions